 Since $\phi\neq0$, we have that $\nabla^A_{tr}\phi=\frac12\kappa_b\phi$. \end{pf}

 \begin{prop} Let $(M,F)$ be a transverse oriented closed codimension $4$ foliation.
 Suppose that $(M,F)$ admits a bundle-like metric $g$ and a transverse \spinc structure $\mathfrak s$.
-If there is an irreducible solution $(A,\phi)$ to the basic Seibeg-Witten equation with respect to $g$ and $\mathfrak s$, then we get the inequality Moreover, the equality holds if and only if $g$ is a transverse K\"ahler metric and is taut bundle like metric. \end{prop} \begin{pf} Set $|\phi|^2_\epsilon=|\phi|^2+\epsilon^2$, the same argument implies that By \cite{GK}, we have the Weitzenb\"ock formula,
+If there is an irreducible solution $(A,\phi)$ to the basic Seiberg-Witten equations with respect to $g$ and $\mathfrak s$, then we get the inequality Moreover, the equality holds if and only if $g$ is a taut transverse K\"ahler metric . \end{prop} \begin{pf} Set $|\phi|^2_\epsilon=|\phi|^2+\epsilon^2$, the same argument implies that By \cite{GK}, we have the Weitzenb\"ock formula,